friendica/docker/README.md

 Instead you need to explicit run `update` for the node for updating files&database.

 ## Updating stable
-You have to pull the latest image from the hub (`docker pull friendica`).
+You have to pull the latest image from the hub (`docker pull friendica/server`).

 ## Updating develop
 You don't need to pull the image for each commit in [friendica](https://github.com/friendica/friendica/).